aerleon/aerleon/docs/reference/generators.md

 * for common keys see the [common](#common) section above.

 * _destination-exclude_: Exclude one or more address tokens from the specified destination-address
+* _destination-fqdn_: One or more destination FQDNs to filter.
 * _destination-zone_: one or more destination zones tokens.
 Only supported by global policy
 * _dscp-except_: Do not match the DSCP number.
 * _dscp-match_: Match a DSCP number.